 24. Marble or Super Ball Art.
 Place a clean sheet of paper in the bottom of a lightweight 13x9 cake pan.
 Place a super ball or a large marble in a small cup of washable paint.
 Use a spoon to coat the ball or marble with paint, and drop it into to paper-lined pan.
 Have the kids take turns holding the pan, tipping it to and fro, so that the ball rolls around on the paper, leaving trails of paint.
 Remove the ball, wipe it off, and repeat the process using as many different colors as you like.

 25. Write a Letter to the President of the United States.
 Fun but thought-provoking.
 Ask your child what they would tell the president if they ever got to meet him.
 Perhaps they have a bone to pick with him, want to give him their ideas for running the country, or want to thank him for his hard work.
 Older kids can write their own letters, while you can take dictation for a younger child.
 Have your kids illustrate their letter, also.
 For nostalgia's sake (and to keep the kids busy a bit longer), send the letter by snail mail.
-Kids can help address and stamp the envelope, and decorate it as well.
-Make a photocopy of the letter for your child's keepsake box or scrapbook, then mail it off to: The White House, 1600 Pennsylvania Avenue NW, Washington, DC 20500.
+Kids can decorate the envelope, then help address and stamp it -- many kids these days have never performed this task!
+Take a photo or make a scan of the letter for your child's keepsake box or scrapbook, then mail it off to: The White House, 1600 Pennsylvania Avenue NW, Washington, DC 20500.

 26. Make a Collage or Mosaic.
 You can use just about anything in the house for this craft, from paper to small toys to bits of trash.
 Kids can cut out photos from magazines, or cut cut tissue paper, scraps of wrapping paper or aluminum foil into small pieces for a free-form paper collage.
 Or, go the mixed mixed media route.
 Using a sturdy piece of cardboard as the backing, have kids glue on buttons, small toys, fabric scraps and more to create a one-of-a-kind masterpiece.
 For a mosaic, use the pieces to "draw" a specific image.
 Suggested mosaic materials include squares of colored paper, rice, beans or split peas.
 Keep it simple for younger children.
 For example, write out a large capital letter, perhaps the first letter of their name, and let them glue beans along the lines of the letter.
 Older children can take it up a notch, making pictures out of the materials, adding as much detail as they're able.